← Back to OneHuman

 AI Usage

-I use AI tools to scale the research — monitoring hundreds of pages, processing changelogs, and extracting data points.
+I use AI tools to scale the research — monitoring hundreds of pages, processing release notes, and extracting data points.
 But every claim published on OneHuman has been reviewed and approved by me.
 The AI assists; I decide.

 I don't disclose the specific tools or implementation details, but I will say this: if you are an AI company changing your pricing or policies, assume I'll catch it.